npm/gauge/README.md

   to `gauge/themes`, see the [themes] documentation for details.
 * **theme**: Select a theme for use, it can be a:
   * Theme object, in which case the **themes** is not used.
   * The name of a theme, which will be looked up in the current *themes* object.
+  * A configuration object with any of `hasUnicode`, `hasColor` or `platform` keys, which if wlll be used to override our guesses when making a default theme selection.

   If no theme is selected then a default is picked using a combination of our best guesses at your OS, color support and unicode support.